Last updated on February 15th, 2024 at 10:45 pm

 It’s Called Labour for a Reason?

-For the next 5 hours, we played cards, took naps and ate food (we packed lunch for me, while Sarah stuck to a hospital-supplied liquid diet), but with the progress next to none, the doctors decided to intervene.
+For the next 5 hours, we played cards, took naps, and ate food (we packed lunch for me, while Sarah stuck to a hospital-supplied liquid diet), but with no progress, the doctors decided to intervene.

 What’s Fatherhood Like?